quantumwake/alethic-ism-core/README.txt

+# Requirements

+- Conda or equivalent

+# Initialize your conda environment
+conda create --env alethic-processor conda activate alethic-processor

+conda install pytorch torchvision torchaudio -c pytorch-nightly conda install huggingface nltk pyter3 conda install psycopg2 conda install python-dotenv

-# Initial Python with virtualenv
+# Initial Python with virtual

 ## this might not be correct, but it is something similar to this.